 Do not be alarmed by garbled output on Windows (it's a readline bug).
 Just press enter and type - (and press enter again) and the block will be what was just pasted.

-IPython statements (magics, shell escapes) are not supported (yet).
+Shell escapes are not supported (yet).

 paste automatically pull code from clipboard.